wai-AI/Timetable-sender/README.md

 **Third step:** Bot Configuration

 Create a bot through BotFather and obtain the token.
-Create a .json file in the project's root directory and add your token:
+Create a .env file in the project's root directory and add your token:

 ```
-{
-"BOT_TOKEN" : "your_bot_token_here"
+BOT_TOKEN = "your_bot_token_here"
-}
 ```